-We are often asked what the best beaches on Mull are.
-It is a difficult one to answer of course because it all depends what you want from your beach.
+We are often asked which the best beaches on Mull are!
+It is a difficult one to answer because it all depends what you want from your beach.

 Calgary Beach is our nearest beach.
 It is considered not just one of the best beaches on Mull but in Scotland!
 The shallow slope of the beach and the sandy seabed make it this wonderful wonderful turquoise, whatever the weather.
 Even on the darkest day in the winter, with wild storms raging, the bay is turquoise – although perhaps a little duller than these photographs.

 The shallow beach makes it popular with families – for picnicking, swimming, paddling, mucking about in boats, playing beach games at low tide.
 And lots more besides.
 Early in the morning it is peaceful and quiet – share it with the oystercatchers and the sand martins.
 On sunny days, even when ‘busy’ there always seems to be room for everyone!